Larpoux/tau_doc/pages/fs/fs_guides/guides-pcm-wave.md

 ## Interleaving

 When you want to play data from a stream, or when you want to record something to a stream, you can specify the interleaving state.
-See [this guide](fs-guides_streams.html) for Dart Streams support.
+See [this guide](fs-guides_live_streams.html) for Dart Streams support.
-- When the data are interleaved, the samples are given for each channel in a raw (ch0, ch1, ch0, ch1, ch0, ch1, ...).
+- When the data are interleaved, the samples are given for each channel in a row (ch0, ch1, ch0, ch1, ch0, ch1, ...).
 - When the data are not interleaved (Plan Mode), the samples are given separately for each channel (ch0, ch0, ch0, ...)(ch1, ch1, ch1, ...).

 {% include note.html content="Files and buffers are always interleaved.
 The non interleaved state is only for `Record To Strean` and `Play from Stream`." %}